 Academic Senate(s) (Title 5, Sections 53200-53206.)

+The Board or its designees will consult collegially with the Academic Senates, as duly constituted with respect to academic and professional matters, by the following methods as defined by law.

+The Board or its designees shall rely primarily upon the advice and judgment of the Academic Senates concerning the following academic and professional matters:

+1. Curriculum, including establishing prerequisites and placing courses within disciplines;

+2. Degree and certificate requirements;

+3. Grading policies;

+4. Policies for faculty professional development activities;

+5. Processes for program review; and

+6. Faculty roles and involvement in accreditation processes, including self-study and annual reports.

+The Board or its designees shall reach mutual agreement by written resolution with the Academic Senates on academic and professional matters concerning the following policy areas:

+1. Educational program development

+2. District and college governance structures as related to faculty roles;

+3. Processes for institutional planning and budget development

+4. Standards or policies regarding student preparation and success; and

-The Board or its designees will consult collegially with the Academic Senate, as duly constituted with respect to academic and professional matters, as defined by law.
-The district and academic senates shall have the obligation to reach mutual agreement by written resolution, regulation, or Board Policy in academic and professional matters.
-The Governing Board may change policies regarding academic and professional matters in mutual agreement with the senate or after a good faith effort to reach agreement only for compelling legal, fiscal, or organizational reasons.
-The board shall determine on an annual basis the amount of release time to be granted the senate presidents for the purpose of performing those participative functions as may be requested by the district and its colleges.
+5. Other academic and professional matters as are mutually agreed on by the Board of Trustees and the Academic Senates.The board shall determine on an annual basis the amount of release time to be granted the senate presidents for the purpose of performing those participative functions as may be requested by the district and its colleges.
 Academic senate presidents or designees will receive remuneration for participating fully in governance during the summer months.

 Procedures to implement this section are developed collegially with the Academic Senate.
 Staff (Title 5, Section 51023.5.)